 - Save changes and exit.
 Now try launching the application and see if the issue is resolved.

 Another issue for why you might not be able to stream your screen or game properly is because your application doesn’t have proper administrator privileges.
 Since OBS is in effect sharing all your content and computer usage online, it is essential that you have granted it administrator rights.
-In this solution, we will be doing that and check whether this solves the issue.
+In this solution, we will be doing that and checking whether this solves the issue.
 Even if it doesn’t, make sure that you keep the option checked for all time.

 - Navigate to OBS’s executable properties as we did in the previous solution.